fdoving/RavenStash/testing-4.7.0test.md

 _CHECKSUMS.asc signed with fdovs PGP Fingerprint: 87EE482FE0942D570EBCFD8B6EECA6DEF1CFFB33_

 ### The binaries will not sync on mainnet, known issue.
 Start with the -testnet argument or with the testnet shortcut.
 Syncing will take a while.

+#### Testing and selecting feature to test
+If the github-issue linked in the results column is closed, testing is not needed.
+The status field can also give a hint.(If updated.)

+#### Results
+Once you have tested a feature, post results and feedback in the github-issue linked in the results column.

+#### Questions
 If you have any questions find us in #ravenqt-sig-working on [Discord](https://discord.gg/jn6uhur)